 There will be no fees charged for Heritage Permits.
-Fees for Building Permits and Site Plan Approvals will be the same as for respective non-heritage applications.
+Fees for Building Permits and Site Plan Approvals will be the same as those for respective non-heritage applications.

-In addition, Cultural Services will review applications for zoning amendments and applications to the Committee of Adjustment, for Minor Variances and Consents to Sever, or Convey Property in the District.
-These are not Heritage Permits, but are a service to applicants, allowing them to be aware of heritage issues prior to making an application for a Building Permit or (Heritage Permit).

-Refer to Section 8.7 for checklists for applications in the various classes.
+In addition, Cultural Services will review applications for zoning amendments and applications to the Committee of Adjustment, for Minor Variances and Consents to Sever or Convey Property in the District.
+These are not heritage permits, but are a service to applicants, allowing them to be aware of heritage issues prior to making an application for a Building Permit (Heritage).
+Refer to Section 8.8 for checklists for applications in the various classes.

-In addition, Council may delegate authority for review and approval of smaller scale non-controversial Heritage Permits to City staff and/or Heritage Vaughan.
+In addition, Council delegates authority for review and approval of smaller scale non-controversial Heritage Permits to City staff and/or Heritage Vaughan.
 Such delegated reviews and approvals are to be reported to Council.
-If outstanding issues in an application cannot be resolved, Council would review the application, inviting deputations from the applicant prior to its decision.
+If outstanding issues in an application cannot be resolved, Council will review the application, inviting deputations from the applicant prior to its decision.

 These arrangements should minimize the time required for issuing Heritage Permits.
-Applications for Building Permits or Site Plan Review will be circulated for heritage review in the same way they are already circulated for planning, zoning, and other approvals.
+Applications for building permits or Site Plan Review will be circulated for heritage review in the same way they are already circulated for planning, zoning, and other approvals.